Privacy Policy — Grok Automate

 • Use your data for credit scoring or lending decisions.

-6. Sensitive data we explicitly do NOT touch (Free AND Pro)
+6. Sensitive data we explicitly do NOT touch (with or without an account)

-• Passwords for any service other than your Grok Automate account (handled exclusively by Firebase Auth), payment cards, banking info, ID documents, health data, location, contacts, calendars — the extension never reads or writes any of these.
+• Payment cards, banking info, ID documents, health data, location, contacts, calendars — the extension never reads or writes any of these.
+The extension processes no payments and collects no payment data.

-• Browsing history outside of grok.com.
+• Browsing history outside of grok.com and grokautomate.com.
 The extension cannot see it because it has no host permission for any other domain.

 7. Children

 The extension is intended for adults using Grok's commercial services under xAI's own age requirements.
 We do not knowingly collect any information from anyone under 13 (or 16 in jurisdictions where that is the GDPR-K threshold).
-If you believe a minor has signed up for Pro, email us and we will delete the account.
+If you believe a minor has created an account, email us and we will delete the account.

 8. Your rights